virtuozzo/cloudscripting-docs/docs/creating-manifest/placeholders.md

 ![comparison](/img/comparison.png)

 ## Engine Placeholder
-The *${engine}* placeholder returns a Cloud Scripting engine version that is supported by the platform the manifest is executed on.
+The *${engine}* placeholder returns the latest Cloud Scripting engine version that is supported by the platform the manifest is executed on.

 `${engine}` - CS engine version